playfulprogramming/playfulprogramming/content/blog/portals/index.md

 While building sufficiently useful modals can be a challenging task, a rudimentary modal can be completed even without JavaScript.

-Let's use some CSS and HTML in order to build a basic modal:
+While we'll loop back to JavaScript (using React, Angular, and Vue) in a bit, let's use some CSS and HTML in order to build a basic modal:

 ```html
 <div>